dips7189/ninety-nine-scala-problems/README.md

-# Ninety-Nine Problems in Scala
+# 99 Problems In Scala

 This is an adaptation of the [Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems) written by Werner Hett at the Berne University of Applied Sciences in Berne, Switzerland.